Jonathan F. Mitchell: Senate Bill 8

 In 2021, the Texas legislature enacted the Texas Heartbeat Act or Senate Bill 8 (SB 8), which bans abortion at approximately six weeks of pregnancy and includes an unusual enforcement mechanism designed to insulate the law from judicial review.
 Rather than allowing state officials to enforce the ban, the statute authorizes private citizens to sue anyone who performs or assists a post-heartbeat abortion, while forbidding the state and its officers to enforce the law in any way.
-By designing the statute in this manner, the legislature sought to make it difficult for abortion providers to challenge SB 8 in pre-enforcement lawsuits.
+By designing the statute in this manner, the legislature sought to make it impossible for abortion providers to challenge SB 8 in pre-enforcement lawsuits.

 On September 1, 2021, the Supreme Court of the United States refused to enjoin the enforcement of SB 8 on account of the “complex and novel antecedent procedural questions” presented by this enforcement mechanism.
 The courts eventually ruled that abortion providers could not challenge the constitutionality of SB 8 in pre-enforcement lawsuits; they must instead wait to be sued in state court by a private individual and assert their constitutional claims as a defense in those state-court proceedings.
 News outlets reported that Mitchell designed the enforcement mechanism that allowed SB 8 to evade judicial review and outlaw abortion in Texas despite the statute’s incompatibility with Roe v.
 Wade.

-Efforts to stymie judicial review using SB 8 have been a matter of intense controversy.
+SB 8's efforts to stymie judicial review have been a matter of intense controversy.
 Supreme Court Justice Sonia Sotomayor denounced the statute as “a breathtaking act of defiance” that hinders the judiciary from counteracting a “flagrantly unconstitutional law”, while anti-abortion commentators have praised the statute for its novel design and its successful circumvention of Roe v.
 Wade.
 The success of SB 8 was a major blow to Roe v.
-Wade, as it enabled other states to ban abortion and evade judicial review by copying the novel enforcement mechanism of the statute.
+Wade, as it enabled other states to ban abortion and evade judicial review by copying the statute's novel enforcement mechanism.